 What are ai.Law’s goals for the next 5 years?

-Has ai.Law considered expanding into other legal markets in Asia-Pacific?
+Has ai.law consider expanding into other legal markets in Asia-Pacific?

 Yes, certainly.
-This is one of our goals in the coming years as we grow and develop ourselves to fulfill our vision which we aim to cover the whole world, not just China and the Asia-Pacific.
+This is one of our goals in the coming years as we grow and develop ourselves to fulfil our vision which aims to cover the whole world, not just China and the Asia-Pacific.